 This is just not the right way to do a floor in the HGTV world, but in a tight space with lots of people isolating – they all followed “don’t step there” instructions pretty well.

-3. I didn’t need to pull out the electric tile cutters.
-I layed out the tile to minimize cutting and used nippers to clip a few tiles – the rest of the edges fit under the molding.
+I planned the layout of the tile to minimize cutting and used nippers to clip a few tiles – the rest of the edges fit under the molding.
 With hand nippers, you take individual penny tiles, and snip them.
 I practised this with a few, and eventually got quite good at it – I created a collection of tile pieces to use along my edges, and under the side door.

-4. The tile had a thin profile.
-The penny tile had about a 5mm thickness, which was similar to the difference between the family room hardwood and the plywood surface the tile would be laid on.
+The penny tile sheets had about a 5mm thickness, which was similar to the difference between the family room hardwood and the plywood surface the tile would be laid on.
 We didn’t want something thick that would rise above the other floor and require a join.

 I also stood back after each sheet was laid and looked (for ages and from all possible angles) to make sure that no odd patterns were emerging.
-That’s the thing about penny tile – it can look great as you are laying it and perfectly lined up – but then if you look at it from across the room, you may see odd slants and patterns that you didn’t even know were there.
-So do small sections at a time, stand back and take a look, and be patient.
+You also want to make sure that obvious seams between the mesh sheets of tiles aren’t visible.
+That’s the thing about penny tile – it can look great as you are laying it and perfectly lined up – but then if you look at it from across the room, you may see odd slants and patterns or seams that you didn’t even know were there.
+So do small sections at a time, stand back and take a look, adjust and be patient.

-Preparation: Before we started the tiling my husband and son removed the pedestal sink so that we could tile underneath.
+Before we started the tiling, my husband and son removed the pedestal sink so that we could tile underneath.
 It needed to be moved anyway as it sat a few inches away from the wall it was plumbed into.
 We did have some angst and drama because we have a house rule during this pandemic that everyone has to wash their hands when they step in the door – but where did the sink go?